 “Blends the amenities of a grand hotel with the ambience of a country inn.”

 The 1842 Inn is a four-diamond AAA and American Bed & Breakfast Association award winner.
-One of the finest historic inns in the South, The 1842 Inn is listed on the National Register of Historic Places and selected by the National Trust for Historic Preservation to be a member of Historic Hotels of America.
+One of the finest historic inns in the South, it is listed on the National Register of Historic Places and has been selected by the National Trust for Historic Preservation to be a member of Historic Hotels of America.

 WOW!
 What a glorious mansion!!!
 This four diamond property;The 1842 INN, is located in a lovely Greek Revival antebellum mansion and an “adjoining” Victorian Cottage, that had originally been built for guests of the Gresham family.
 Both structures share “a quaint courtyard and gardens.”
 The verandah in the front of this bigger-than-life mansion has 17 Grecian pillars; most impressive structure that makes a statement about the success and artistic tastes of John Gresham.